ubiq/controllers/README.md

 import CurrencyRateController from '@metamask/controllers';
 ```

-The CurrencyRateController passively polls for an ETH-to-fiat exchange rate based on a chosen currency.
+The CurrencyRateController passively polls for an UBQ-to-fiat exchange rate based on a chosen currency.

 ### KeyringController